jsiek/abstract-binding-trees/src/rewriting/examples/BlogTypeSafety10Easy4Med1Hard.lagda.md

 𝒱ˢ⟦ A ⟧ V = (inj₁ (A , V)) ∈ zeroˢ
 ```

-The definition of pre-ℰ and pre-𝒱 are of similar form to the
+The definition of `pre-ℰ` and `pre-𝒱` below are of similar form to the
 explicitly step-indexed definition of ℰ and 𝒱 above, however the
 parameter `k` is gone and all of the logical connectives have a
 superscript `f`, indicating that we're building a `RecSetᵒ`.
 Also,